LukeShead/ZSL-The-Climate-Menace/README.md

 In order to get the correct product to the client, the team met up and made sure that we were all on the same page when it came to the same IDE's we would be using to the the right programming language and what timetable that we would have.
 After meeting we made sure to cover all of the risks and problems that we could encounter on the project.
 For example if someone was to have issues with a certain part of building the program, would there be help from the team and if so, was there flexability within the group to help.
 We took these risk into consideration and tried to make technical solutions to each of them.
 With us doing this it meant that most of the risks that could have been prevented were, this process saved much time and recources and allowed us to use our time much more effectively in the project.

+### Feedback

+On parts of the ZSL project, there were meetings on the project to show what the app was looking like and if it was going in the right direction of what they wanted.
+The feedback that our group got on the first pitch was very eye-opening as it showed us that we had been going in a wrong direction with our app.
+The feedback that we got that our app was not informative enough and interactive sides of it were lacking allowed us to look back at our app and make changes to the app to fit the clients needs.
+This included changing the interactive side of it completely as well as adding in more parts to make it more informational.

 ### Concept

 The aim is to produce a game which suits the client’s requirements, creating an educational application that is informative, engaging and interactive based on the proposed or pre-set subject (In this instance; Greenhouse gases, production, Manufacturing and the impact of said gases and manufacturing or production phases on the environment in addition to the influence on climate change).